Jeff Bourns: Early life

 Bourns attended Clear Brook High School in Friendswood, Texas, graduating in 2000.
 He played the euphonium in the marching band and competed on his high school tennis team, playing against other able-bodied students.
 He grew up in an era where Adaptive Sports were not wide spread and well known.
 Following high school he signed a contract as an athlete with Hanger Prosthetics and Orthotics.
 Kevin Carroll built his first sprinting prosthesis in 2001.

 Bourns is a graduate of San Jacinto College.
 While attending college he was a member of Phi Beta Lambda.
 He worked in the hospitality industry as a waiter and associate manager at Truluck's restaurant and has a level one wine sommelier certification.

 Bourns is the father of one child with Lauren Nicole Frolick.
 Parker Richard Bourns was born December 16, 2004, in Pasadena, Texas.
-Jeff Bourns is married to Shelly Bourns and currently resides in Houston.
+Jeff Bourns currently resides in Houston.

 Professional career

 Bourns rediscovered his passion for tennis after recovering from a spinal cord injury in 2010.
 He started a non profit organization for amputees, the Houston Amputee Society.
 Bourns helped organize Houston's first amputee skateboarding and WCMX clinic in March 2013 at Lee and Joe Jamil skatepark assisted by professional skateboarder Sean Malto.